KatherineMichel/portfolio/README.md

 A few accomplishments that I feel especially proud of:
 * Becoming a DjangoCon US Website Maintainer and Pinax Release Manager
 * Participating in Stanford Code in Place
-* Representing DEFNA at PyCon Charlas
+* Representing DEFNA at PyCon Charlas, international outreach

 <!--
 Pinax